Valerie Coskrey's Classroom Tools and Ideas

 I know.
 This set of rules seem to take the fun out of science.
 But safety must come first.
 Try using colored goggles that fit well and inexpensive plastic aprons aprons that students can autograph with marking pens.
 Hang safety posters on the walls and discuss safety rules with students before they do the activities.
 Discuss safety before and after a demonstration.
 Let students brainstorm safety needs.

 Is this an exhaustive list?
 NO. This is just an introduction to the topic of safe procedures in science activities.
 It is the basic requirements for any science activity that uses chemicals other than those that are inert or only weakly reactive.
+Salt, vinegar, baking soda, dishwashing liquid, cooking oils, soap, litmus paper, purple cabbage extract, etc., are safe to use without taking extra safety precautions.
+Remember, mixing household cleaning products could release poisonous gases.
+Know which household chemicals are safe to use without precautions and which are not.

 What is an accident clean-up kit?
 Spills happen.
 Most chemical activities involve at least one acid or base.
 Glass breaks.
 Fires are needed to heat substances.
 Having some items at hand to take care of any potential problems is necessary.